Electronic pill that can detect gut disease is in line for international award

 The project has now been nominated for a Humanitarian Award as part of the 2019 Global Engineering Impact Awards, sponsored by multi-national company National Instruments, with the winner due to be announced at a ceremony in Austin, Texas, in May.
 The awards celebrate the most innovative and impactful engineering projects from around the world.

 The Sonopill programme, which was led by Professor Sandy Cochran of the University of Glasgow, competed with 140 entries from over 25 countries.

-The researchers say the swallowable electronic pill will allow doctors to image below the gut wall using ultrasound, which is not possible with current technology.
+The researchers say the electronic pill that can be easily swallowed will allow doctors to image below the gut wall using ultrasound, which is not possible with current technology.
 This will allow the detection of diseases such as colorectal cancer earlier than with current clinical methods.

 Professor Cochran said: “It’s a really great honour to be selected as a global finalist in the Humanitarian category of these prestigious awards.
 This reflects the outstanding work done by the EPSRC Sonopill Programme team.